brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 13/Hebrews 13 1 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 17:51:13
+- Timestamp: 12-25-2023 19:32:35
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 66
+- BHT Word Count: 82
-- BHT Commentary Usage: 42.22%
+- BHT Commentary Usage: 40.35%
-- BHT Quality Score: 1.8323125061803696
+- BHT Quality Score: 1.8651071771987793
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (45):
+- ChatGPT injected words (57):
-	['a', 'abound', 'admonition', 'against', 'and', 'angels', 'bond', 'brotherly', 'communion', 'continue', 'delightful', 'edifying', 'emphasizes', 'entertained', 'faith', 'first', 'for', 'fruits', 'grace', 'have', 'importance', 'in', 'interruption', 'is', 'it', 'its', 'let', 'love', 'makes', 'of', 'our', 'perfectness', 'profession', 'religion', 'show', 'some', 'strangers', 'the', 'this', 'to', 'unknowingly', 'us', 'vain', 'warns', 'without']
+	['a', 'always', 'and', 'angels', 'as', 'author', 'bond', 'brotherly', 'by', 'church', 'communion', 'continue', 'delightful', 'die', 'distinct', 'distinguished', 'edifying', 'emphasizing', 'entertained', 'evidence', 'exhortations', 'grace', 'have', 'hospitality', 'importance', 'in', 'is', 'it', 'jerusalem', 'let', 'love', 'makes', 'manifestation', 'may', 'not', 'of', 'order', 'out', 'perfectness', 'point', 'readers', 'regeneration', 'remain', 'saints', 'same', 'show', 'the', 'this', 'through', 'to', 'unawares', 'urges', 'was', 'way', 'what', 'within', 'you']
-- ChatGPT injected words (significant words only) (26):
+- ChatGPT injected words (significant words only) (34):
-	['abound', 'admonition', 'angels', 'bond', 'brotherly', 'communion', 'continue', 'delightful', 'edifying', 'emphasizes', 'entertained', 'faith', 'fruits', 'grace', 'importance', 'interruption', 'let', 'love', 'makes', 'perfectness', 'profession', 'religion', 'strangers', 'unknowingly', 'vain', 'warns']
+	['angels', 'author', 'bond', 'brotherly', 'church', 'communion', 'continue', 'delightful', 'die', 'distinct', 'distinguished', 'edifying', 'emphasizing', 'entertained', 'evidence', 'exhortations', 'grace', 'hospitality', 'importance', 'jerusalem', 'let', 'love', 'makes', 'manifestation', 'order', 'perfectness', 'point', 'readers', 'regeneration', 'remain', 'saints', 'unawares', 'urges', 'way']

 ### Logs
-- Attempt 1 BHT: Let brotherly love continue, for it is the first of the fruits of faith and a distinct special manifestation of love.
-The Church of Jerusalem was renowned for this grace, and it is exhorted that charity itself continues with you.
-Show love to strangers, for some have unknowingly entertained angels.
-This admonition is to impress the importance of brotherly love and caution against its interruption.
-Without this excellent grace, a profession of religion is in vain.
-Let us be Christians and brethren, abounding in love, for it is the bond of perfectness and makes our communion delightful and edifying.
+- Attempt 1 BHT: Let brotherly love remain, not die out.
+It is put first, as being the first of the fruits of faith.
+The exhortations point the same way, emphasizing the importance of this special manifestation of love within the church.
+The Church of Jerusalem, to which this epistle was addressed, was distinguished by this grace, and the author urges the readers to continue in it.
+The call for brotherly love is not just a sentimental notion, but a practical command to show love through hospitality, reminding the readers that they may have entertained angels unawares.
+Ultimately, brotherly love is always in order in a church and is an evidence of regeneration, the bond of perfectness, and what renders the saints' communion delightful and edifying.
-- 🔄 Hebrews 13:1 (attempt 1, 99 words, 39.68% quotes quality score: 1.8095086719158973, V2 normalized quality score: 51.51, commentator tiers 1-3: 35.93%, 21.88%, 42.19%)
+- 🔄 Hebrews 13:1 (attempt 1, 122 words, 42.86% quotes quality score: 1.8572045269062154, V2 normalized quality score: 53.09, commentator tiers 1-3: 34.27%, 22.01%, 43.72%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Let brotherly love be the first fruit of your faith, a distinct manifestation of love that the Church of Jerusalem was known for.
-It is important that this charity continues with you, showing love to strangers and remembering that some have unknowingly entertained angels.
-This admonition emphasizes the significance of brotherly love and cautions against its interruption.
-Without this grace, a profession of religion is in vain.
-Let us abound in love, for it is the bond of perfectness, making our communion delightful and edifying.
+- Attempt 2 BHT: Let brotherly love continue as the first of the fruits of faith.
+The exhortations given emphasize the importance of this distinct manifestation of love within the church.
+The Church of Jerusalem, to which this epistle was addressed, was known for this grace.
+The author urges the readers to show love through hospitality, reminding them that they may have entertained angels unawares.
+Brotherly love is always necessary in a church and serves as evidence of regeneration, the bond of perfectness, and what makes the saints' communion delightful and edifying.
-- 🔄 Hebrews 13:1 (attempt 2, 85 words, 40.68% quotes quality score: 1.7845482650940778, V2 normalized quality score: 50.68, commentator tiers 1-3: 34.71%, 23.5%, 41.8%)
+- 🔄 Hebrews 13:1 (attempt 2, 88 words, 38.33% quotes quality score: 1.860963363746972, V2 normalized quality score: 53.22, commentator tiers 1-3: 34.69%, 21.19%, 44.12%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Let brotherly love remain as the first fruit of your faith.
-This distinct manifestation of love, seen in the Church of Jerusalem, should continue with you.
-Show love to strangers, for some have unknowingly entertained angels.
-This admonition highlights the importance of brotherly love and warns against its interruption.
-Without this grace, a profession of religion is empty.
-Let us abound in love, for it is the bond of perfectness, enriching our communion with others.
+- Attempt 3 BHT: Let brotherly love remain, not die out.
+It is put first, as being the first of the fruits of faith.
+The exhortations point the same way, emphasizing the importance of this special manifestation of love within the church.
+The Church of Jerusalem, to which this epistle was addressed, was distinguished by this grace, and the author urges the readers to continue in it.
+The call for brotherly love is not just a sentimental notion, but a practical command to show love through hospitality, reminding the readers that they may have entertained angels unawares.
+Ultimately, brotherly love is always in order in a church and is an evidence of regeneration, the bond of perfectness, and what renders the saints' communion delightful and edifying.
-- 🔄 Hebrews 13:1 (attempt 3, 75 words, 47.27% quotes quality score: 1.7733075376022476, V2 normalized quality score: 50.3, commentator tiers 1-3: 37.09%, 19.85%, 43.06%)
+- 🔄 Hebrews 13:1 (attempt 3, 122 words, 42.86% quotes quality score: 1.8572045269062154, V2 normalized quality score: 53.09, commentator tiers 1-3: 34.27%, 22.01%, 43.72%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Let brotherly love continue, for it is the first of the fruits of faith.
-Show love to strangers, for some have unknowingly entertained angels.
-This admonition emphasizes the importance of brotherly love and warns against its interruption.
-Without this grace, a profession of religion is in vain.
-Let us abound in love, for it is the bond of perfectness and makes our communion delightful and edifying.
+- Attempt 4 BHT: Let brotherly love continue as the first of the fruits of faith.
+The exhortations given emphasize the importance of this distinct manifestation of love within the church.
+The Church of Jerusalem was known for this grace, and the author urges the readers to continue in it.
+Showing love through hospitality and entertaining angels unawares is a practical command associated with brotherly love.
+It is an evidence of regeneration, the bond of perfectness, and what makes the saints' communion delightful and edifying.
-- 🔄 Hebrews 13:1 (attempt 4, 66 words, 42.22% quotes quality score: 1.8323125061803696, V2 normalized quality score: 52.27, commentator tiers 1-3: 33.47%, 23.83%, 42.7%)
+- 🔄 Hebrews 13:1 (attempt 4, 81 words, 33.33% quotes quality score: 1.8219345832246514, V2 normalized quality score: 51.92, commentator tiers 1-3: 34.64%, 20.33%, 45.03%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Let brotherly love remain as the first of the fruits of faith.
-The exhortations in the previous chapters point in the same direction, emphasizing the significance of this distinct manifestation of love.
-The Church of Jerusalem was known for its brotherly love, and now it is urged that this charity continues with you.
-Show love to strangers, for some have unknowingly entertained angels.
-Without this excellent grace, a profession of religion is in vain.
-Let us abound in love, for it is the bond of perfectness, making our communion delightful and edifying.
+- Attempt 5 BHT: Let brotherly love remain, not die out.
+The exhortations point the same way, emphasizing the importance of this distinct manifestation of love within the church.
+The Church of Jerusalem was distinguished by this grace, and the author urges the readers to continue in it.
+Show love through hospitality, as you may have entertained angels unawares.
+Brotherly love is always in order in a church and is evidence of regeneration, the bond of perfectness, and what makes the saints' communion delightful and edifying.
-- 🔄 Hebrews 13:1 (attempt 5, 92 words, 40.32% quotes quality score: 1.828572808741633, V2 normalized quality score: 52.14, commentator tiers 1-3: 36.66%, 21.13%, 42.21%)
+- 🔄 Hebrews 13:1 (attempt 5, 82 words, 40.35% quotes quality score: 1.8651071771987793, V2 normalized quality score: 53.36, commentator tiers 1-3: 38.78%, 17.01%, 44.21%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Hebrews 13:1 bht prompt v0.8 (66 words, 42.22% quotes)
+- ✅ Hebrews 13:1 bht prompt v0.8 (82 words, 40.35% quotes)
-- quality score: 1.8323125061803696, V2 normalized quality score: 52.27, commentator tiers 1-3: 33.47%, 23.83%, 42.7%)
+- quality score: 1.8651071771987793, V2 normalized quality score: 53.36, commentator tiers 1-3: 38.78%, 17.01%, 44.21%)